gshabtai/ai_mask_detector/README.md

 # ai_mask_detector
 A deep neural network for detecting mask status.
-Uses NVIDIA Jetson Nano.
+Uses NVIDIA Jetson Nano and ResNet18 via Python in JupyterLab.

 ## SETUP AND EXECUTION
 1. First, make sure you have a Jetson Nano kit: https://developer.nvidia.com/embedded/jetson-nano-developer-kit

 2. Set up your Jetson Nano according to the instructions of the kit.

 3. This project was done via JupyterLab for ease of use.
+Raw code is included if you wish to run this outside JupyterLab.
+However, you will need to re-write the widget features to your environment.
 Install the following Python packages to your JupyterLab environment.
 Keep in mind that this is a comprehensive list, and you probably already have most of these in your environment.
 Blog tutorial for installing packages from Jupyter: https://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/

 	Python Packages:
 		torch,